George Cores

 George Cores (20 September 1867 – 20 September 1949) was an anarchist and militant trade unionist.

+Biography

 Raised in dire poverty in London's East End, George's illiterate Hanover-born father, John Henry Christopher Kors laboured under fearful conditions in a local sugar refinery until he died, aged just 38, of "lung and heart disease", before George's first birthday.
 Cores was close to Freedom, but held long protracted disputes with some of the other members particularly Thomas Keell.